ruchee/vimrc/vimfiles/bundle/ctrlp-funky/README.md

 ----------

 ### Plugin managers
-It is recommended to install the plugin using plugin managers such as minpac, vim-plug, pathogen, Vundle, Dein.vim etc.
-You can copy/paste a line below if you use vim-plug:
+It is recommended to install the plugin using your favourite plugin manager or use Vim's built-in package manager if you use Vim 8+.
-`Plug 'tacahiroy/ctrlp-funky'`

 ### Manual installation
-If you use neither of the plugin management systems, copy _autoload_ and _plugin_ directories to _.vim_ directory.
+If you do not use any plugin management system, simply copy _autoload_ and _plugin_ directories to the _.vim_ directory.
-On Windows, basically, _vimfiles_ directory is used instead of _.vim_ directory.
+On Windows, basically, _vimfiles_ directory is used instead of the _.vim_ directory.

 CONFIGURATION